-Supply chain cost optimization in 2022: what you need to know
+Supply chain cost optimization: what you need to know

 July 13, 2022 Anastasiya Malinovskaya

-Supply chain cost optimization in 2022: what you need to know
+Supply chain cost optimization: what you need to know

-EY forecasts that supply chain challenges could be even tougher in 2022 than in 2021.
+EY forecasts that supply chain challenges could be even tougher in the upcoming years.
 As increased commodity and energy prices are fueling inflation and the geopolitical shift has caused supply disruptions, supply chain managers must plan for volatility and uncertainty.

 If we’ve learned anything from the past two years, it’s how quickly unexpected events can cause problems that pile up and hamper supply chain operations.
 To deal with changes, a supply chain manager should build disruption resilience and agility as well as ensure efficiency and long-term profitability.